johnchildren/documents/cv/cv.md

 - Early employee focused primarily on the platform back-end systems.

-- Designed and wrote the back end for the [DataBake](https://www.databake.io) web application, InfoSum's first product.
+- Designed and wrote the backend and documentation for the [DataBake](https://www.databake.io) web application, InfoSum's first product.

 - Selected key technologies to resolve specific technical challenges required by the business.

 - Designed and wrote critical components of several micro-services in the platform using technologies such as Docker and gRPC.

-- Designed and wrote PostgreSQL, MySQL and Redis extensions in C required by the platform.
+- Designed and wrote PostgreSQL and Redis extensions in C required by the platform.

-- Designed and wrote unit tests and property based tests for range of components.
+- Designed and implemented query language for the platform, including planning and execution.

+- Read and reviewed technical papers, discussed with colleagues and made recommendations.

 - Undertook technical interview and assessment of potential new hires.

-- Wrote Cucumber style acceptance test specifications for platform components and automated their validation.

-- Wrote technical user documentation for DataBake application with Sphinx.

 #### Jan 2015-Jan 2016: Web Developer, [Quantiki](https://www.quantiki.org)